 Open Access

-Mindfulness and Mindful Movement Conversations
+Thrive: Journal of Mindfulness and Mindful Movement

 📢 Call for Submissions: This open-access journal publishes empirical research, program evaluations, practitioner case studies and briefs, implementation reports, policy analyses, resource reviews, and special issues.